ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/009_frame_sync_delay.md

 The decision is:
-- The hardware will emit an additional `frame_sync_delay` field in the UDP header to tell consumers how long the frame sync was delayed by.
+- The hardware will emit an additional `frame_sync_delay` field in the UDP header to tell consumers how long the frame sync was delayed by, relative to the original timing signal which may have been either the ISIS timing pulse or an SMP (chopper) timing pulse.
-- `event_udp_to_kafka` will apply corrections for this frame sync delay between receiving the UDP data and forming the `_rawData` stream:
+- `event_udp_to_kafka` will transform timestamps from delayed-frame coordinates into pulse-relative coordinates for this frame sync delay, between when `event_udp_to_kafka` receives the UDP data and when it forms the `_rawData` stream:
   - The reference time as emitted in an `ev44` schema should be `udp_gps_time - frame_sync_delay`
   - The timestamp of each individual neutron event should be `event_timestamp + frame_sync_delay`

+---

+- `frame_sync_delay` may be greater than one frame period.

+## Alternatives rejected

+- Make every consumer of the event-stream implement frame sync delay corrections
+  - Rejected because it would be easy to forget to do this, leading to subtly incorrect data: data would appear shifted in time-of-flight, would be a small shift for small frame sync delays.
+- Implement corrections in hardware/firmware - larger firmware change, hardware has limited resources/ability to do this.

 ## Consequences